Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

 The `$salmon_index` was output by the `INDEX` process, and `$sample_id`, `$reads_1`, `$reads_2` are output by our `reads_in`.
 We will see how to chain these when we work on the `workflow` scope below.

+For this process, we will be defining **two inputs**.
+Nextflow allows processes to be defined with any number of inputs.

 First, add the input definition for `$salmon_index`.
 Recall that we use the `path` qualifier as it is a directory: